stackabletech/integration-tests/README.md

+## Requirements

+You need working versions of the following tools in your PATH:
+- kubectl
+- kind
+- helm
+- python (version 3) for hive tests
+- pip (version 3) for hive tests

 ## Set-up a test kind-cluster

 The `create_test_cluster.sh` utility script will set up a test kind cluster and install dependencies required for running the integration tests.